What is Pay Per Click Advertising (PPC)?

 Creating a PPC campaign on Bing Ads is very similar to creating one on Adwords, which means you don’t have to worry about learning how to use two very different systems.
 An immense advantage of Bing Ads is that it allows you to import your existing Adwords campaigns, so you don’t have to go through the process of making them all again.
 If you’re using both Adwords and Bing Ads, be sure to take advantage of this time-saving option.

-When you’re ready to build your Bing Ads campaign, you’ll be asked to give it a title, and then to create different ad groups within the campaign.
+When you’re ready to build your Bing Ads campaign, you’ll need to give it a title, and then create different ad groups within the campaign.
 Make sure you plan these in advance, considering how you’re going to link the ads in each ad group, so that your campaign has a coherent structure.
-Then you need to write the content for your ads, making sure that it is relevant, accurate and, most importantly, engaging.
+Then you need to write the content for your ads, making sure that it is relevant, accurate, and, most importantly, engaging.
 Ask yourself if you would click on the ad if you saw it in your search results.
 If the answer is no, start again.

 You can sign-up for bing advertising here with up to £100 worth of spending.

-Social media PPC advertising is a relatively new area for marketers, but in the past few years the revenue and popularity gained from social media ads has skyrocketed.
-It is now an absolutely essential part of any digital marketing campaign, and has the added bonus of being extremely user friendly.
+Social media PPC advertising is a relatively new area for marketers, but in the past few years, the revenue and popularity gained from social media ads have skyrocketed.
+It is now an absolutely essential part of any digital marketing campaign.
+Besides, it has the bonus of being extremely user-friendly.
 Most social media networks have designed their ad platforms with everyday users in mind, rather than PPC specialists, so if you’re not very confident when it comes to social media, don’t worry.

-Social media PPC is in essence very similar to PPC for search engines, in that you create an ad, you provide a budget and you control who sees your ad.
-You can also easily track the success of your ad by analysing click through rates and the reach of your ad, meaning how many people see it.
+Social media PPC is, in essence, very similar to PPC for search engines, in that you create an ad, you provide a budget, and you control who sees your ad.
+You can also easily track the success of your ad by analysing click-through rates and the reach of your ad, meaning how many people see it.
 PPC for social media also offers the opportunity to engage with your audience through likes, comments and shares.
-You can draw customers in with attractive imagery, humour and genuinely useful content, rather than just straight-forward ads.
-As you’ve probably noticed, there are quite a few different social networks with their own individual advertising platforms, so let’s take a look at the most popular ones.
+You can draw customers in with attractive imagery, humour, and genuinely useful content, rather than just straightforward ads.
+As you’ve probably noticed, there are quite a few different social networks with their individual advertising platforms, so let’s take a look at the most popular ones.

 PPC for Facebook and Instagram

 Facebook’s advertising platform has become the number one social media marketing tool in recent years, thanks to its intuitive interface and high level of impact.
-As Facebook owns Instagram, their advertising platforms work in essentially the same way, which is great news for marketers.
+As Meta owns both Facebook and Instagram, their advertising platforms work in essentially the same way, which is great news for marketers.
 You can even create Instagram ads on Facebook’s ad manager, making it much easier to post the same ads on both platforms.
-On these social networks, you can post image ads, video ads, carousel ads and slideshow ads, which gives you a lot of options to engage potential customers and get creative.
+On these social networks, you can post image ads, video ads, carousel ads, and slideshow ads, which gives you a lot of options to engage potential customers and get creative.